-Her poetry has been published in numerous magazines and anthologies, and has had much competition success, including being shortlisted for the Bridport Prize.
+Her poetry has been shortlisted for the Bridport Prize, featured on BBC Radio 4, and published in numerous magazines and anthologies.
 She is the author of three collections of poetry, Love Letters & Children’s Drawings (2011), Under a Holderness Sky (2013) and Sparks (2016), all published by Valley Press.

 Sparks is the third collection of passionate, poignant poetry from much-loved Hull-based writer Norah Hanson.
 The fiery wit and hard-won wisdom that characterised her previous collections are here, intact, with a new level of clarity and purpose adding weight to the words – without losing the warmth, wonder, and laugh-out-loud observational skills that have won Norah an army of readers across the world.